kyma-project/control-plane/components/schema-migrator/README.md

 ## Naming convention

-We accepted timestamps with yyyyMMddHHmm format at the beginning of the file name as a standard naming convention.
-However, due to mistake, some of the Provisioner's migration files are named with yyyyddMMHHmm timestamp format.
-To ensure that new files are in right order, please follow the workaround - until the end of 2021 add 31 to the month, so use the yyyy(MM+31)ddHHmm format.
+Originally, we accepted timestamps with the `yyyyMMddHHmm` format at the beginning of the file name as the standard naming convention.
+However, due to a mistake, some of the Runtime Provisioner's migration files were named using the `yyyyddMMHHmm` timestamp format. **To ensure that new files are in the right order, until the end of 2021, follow the workaround `yyyy(MM+31)ddHHmm` pattern, which adds 31 to the month number.**